-The overall capital requirement for the Bank is £47.8 million higher compared with 2019.
+The overall capital requirement for the Bank is $\pm 35.4$ million lower compared with 2020.
 The Bank's largest capital requirement continues to be credit risk arising on lending to borrowers.
 Pillar 1 capital requirements for credit risk are considered in further detail at a Group level in Section 9.

-The Bank's capital requirement in respect of market risk, Credit Valuation Adjustment is materially the same as that of the Group because the Bank manages market and counterparty risk centrally on behalf of all Group entities.
+The Bank's capital requirement in respect of market risk, operational risk and Credit Valuation Adjustment is materially the same as that of the Group because the underlying exposures are the same.